jiaqiyusun/Python/README.md

 <h2>2.
 What is a good code?</h2><br>
-1. use space make code clean
+1. use space make code clean<br>
-2. readability, is easy to understand, name does not confuse, comments
+2. readability, is easy to understand, name does not confuse, comments <br>
-3. predictability
+3. predictability <br>
-4. DRY, do not repeat again gain
+4. DRY, do not repeat again gain<br>

 <br>
 <h1>Basics I</h1> <br>